DoctorWkt/CSCvon8/Docs/cas_assembler.md

         JIU .   # Jump to this instruction if input unavailable
 ```

 The assembler supports the "label,A"  and "label,B" syntax.
-This has
+This uses
-the effect of appending the register letter to the end of the opcode name.
-Example: LDA $2000,B becomes LDAB $2000.
-This requires that the *microcode*
-file contain index instructions with the ,A and ,B suffix.
+the top byte of the label as a base, and indexes at this base with the
+given register.
+Note: the bottom byte of the label is treated as zero!
+Note: not all instructions support indexing; read the file *opcodes*
+to determine which instructions support indexing.

 The assembler also supports the "label+num" and "label-num" syntax.
 This adds or subtracts a constant decimal value from the label's value.